pichsenmeister/slack-status/README.md

 # Slack Status

-A simple Slack app that updates your Slack status to the game you currently play on Steam, the song you listen to on Spotify, or a recent reaction you got to one of your messages on Slack.
+A simple Slack app that updates your Slack status to the game you're currently playing on Steam, the song you're listening to on Spotify, or a recent reaction you got to one of your messages on Slack.

 ## Firebase configuration